 Thinly slice two stalks of celery.
 Be sure and use the top leaves of the celery if you have them.
 They add so much flavor to the soup!

 Grab a handful of flat-leaf Italian parsley and a couple of sprigs of thyme.
 Roughly chop the parsley and pull the leaves from the thyme.
 The easiest way to do the thyme is to just hold it at the bottom and strip the leaves off by pulling down from the top.

 Toss the veggies and herbs into the large pot with your stock and bring to a boil over medium-high heat.
 Lower the heat a bit but keep the soup at a steady, strong bubble.
 Cover and cook for 10 minutes or until carrots are beginning to soften.

-In a large stock pot or roasting pan, combine all ingredients.
+In a large stockpot or roasting pan, combine all ingredients.
 Bring to a boil and quickly reduce to low heat.
 Maintain a slow simmer and cook for two hours.
-Remove chicken to a plate, cover and store in refrigerator.
+Remove chicken to a plate, cover, and store in the refrigerator.
 Strain all the vegetables from the broth and discard them.
 Store the broth in a covered container in the refrigerator until ready to use.

 - 1 large onion, chopped

 - 1/4 cup flat-leaf Italian parsley, chopped

 - 1 3 1/2 to 4 pound chicken